chriswongwk/citrixahv/ssflr/ssflr.rst

 Overview
 ++++++++

-In this exercise you will configure a snapshot policy for your persistent virtual desktops and test restoring deleted files as an end user.
+In this exercise you will configure native Nutanix snapshots for your persistent virtual desktops and test restoring deleted files as an end user using Nutanix Self Service Restore.

 Protecting the VMS
 ++++++++++++++++++

+Nutanix provides native backup and replication capabilities to support DR workflows.
+Snapshots can be taken, cloned, and restored at the per VM or virtual disk level, allowing granular operations.
+To simplify applying snapshot schedule, retention policy, and replication policy, VMs can be grouped into Protection Domains.
+Within a Protection Domain, VMs can be combined into Consistency Groups.
+Consistency Groups ensure all VMs within the group are snapshot at the same time.
+Protection Domains can also be used to perform application consistent snapshots using either the hypervisor's VSS provider, or the Nutanix Guest Tools VSS provider.

 In **Prism > Data Protection**, click **+ Protection Domain > Async DR**.